Search: 719 results

 And they that conducted Paul brought him unto Athens: and receiving a commandment unto Silas and Timotheus for to come to him with all speed, they departed.

-Now while Paul was waiting for them at Athens, his spirit was greatly angered when he saw that the city was full of idols.
+While Paul was waiting for them in Athens, his spirit was troubled within him when he saw that the city was full of idols.

 Therefore disputed he in the synagogue with the Jews, and with the devout persons, and in the market daily with them that met with him.